Hush kit

-A hush kit is an aerodynamic device used to help reduce the noise produced by older aircraft jet engines.
-These devices are typically installed on older turbojet and low-bypass turbofan engines, as they are much louder than later high-bypass turbofan engines.
+A hush kit is a retrofit modification used to reduce the noise produced by older aircraft jet engines.
+Hush kits are typically installed on older turbojet and low-bypass turbofan engines, as they are much louder than later high-bypass turbofan engines and often fail to meet modern limits for aircraft noise pollution.

-Hush kits are used because the engines on jet aircraft generate a large amount of noise, which significantly increases noise pollution near airports.

 Design

+Hush kits must be designed specifically for each engine model, and their methods to reduce noise vary.

 The most common form of hush kit is a multi-lobe exhaust mixer.
 This device is fitted to the rear of the engine and mixes the jet core's exhaust gases with the surrounding air and a small amount of available bypass air.
 Modern high-bypass turbofan engines build on this principle by utilizing available bypass air to envelop the jet-core exhaust at the rear of the engine, reducing noise.

 Most hush kits make further modifications to the exhaust, including acoustically treated tailpipes, revised inlet nacelles and guide vanes.
 They reduce the forward propagating, high-pitched noise caused by the small, high-speed fan.

 This kind of high-pitched noise is much less of an issue on modern high-bypass turbofan engines as the significantly larger front fans they employ are designed to spin at much lower speeds than those found in older turbojet and low-bypass turbofan engines.